prantlf/minified-size/README.md

     -m, --no-minified-size  prevents printing the size of the minified code -g, --no-gzipped-size   prevents printing the size of the gzipped code -h, --help              output usage information

+  All three sizes are estimated by default.
+File paths may contain wildcards.
 ```

 ## Programmatic usage